About Our Graduates

 Tracy Coleman, 2001, is Associate Professor and Chair of Religion at Colorado College.

-Matthew Day, 2003, is Assistant Professor of Religion at Florida State University at Tallahassee.
+Matthew Day, 2003, is Associate Professor of Religion at Florida State University at Tallahassee.

 Nathaniel DesRosiers, 2007, has received tenure and been promoted to Associate Professor of Religious Studies at Stonehill College.
 Together with another Brown alum, Jordan Rosenblum, and Lily Vuong, have co-edited a volume, Religious Competition in the Third Century CE: Jews, Christians, and the Greco-Roman World (Vanden Hoeck & Ruprecht 2014).